 During the financial period ended 30 June 2024, the overweight position and favorable stock selection in Energy drove the fund performance the most.
-Oil companies outperformed as investors' preference shift to high yield names leading to capital inflows. position the overweight Besides, Telecommunications also contributed to the outperformance.
+Oil companies outperformed as investors' preference shift to high yield names leading to capital inflows.
+Besides, the overweight position in Telecommunications also contributed to the outperformance.
 Telecommunications cloud business continued to drive industry growth.
 However, the performance was offset by the underweight position and negative stock selection effect in Industrials.